openhab/openhab-docs/configuration/items.md

 As mentioned above, there are two ways to bind/link a device to an Item: 1.x Binding Configs and 2.x Channel Linking.

-When you install a binding through PaperUI it will automatically create a `.cfg` file in `conf/services/` for the appropriate binding.
+When you install a Binding through PaperUI it will automatically create a `.cfg` file in `conf/services/` for the appropriate Binding.
-Inside these files are a predefined set of variables which are required for the binding to operate.
+Inside these files are a predefined set of variables which are required for the Binding to operate.
 In many cases you will need to view and edit these to suit your system.
 These variables can hold IP addresses, API keys, user names, passwords etc.
 These are all in plain text, so be careful who you share these with if some data is sensitive.

 #### 1.x Binding Configs

-The 1.x binding config defines from where the Item gets it values, and where a given value/command should be sent.
+The 1.x Binding config defines from where the Item gets it values, and where a given value/command should be sent.

-You bind an Item to a binding by adding a binding definition in curly brackets at the end of the Item definition
+You bind an Item to a Binding by adding a Binding definition in curly brackets at the end of the Item definition

 ```xtend
 { nh="192.168.1.123:80" }
 ```

-Where _ns_ is the namespace for a certain binding like "network", "netatmo", "zwave" etc.
+Where *ns* is the namespace for a certain Binding like "network", "netatmo", "zwave" etc.
-Every binding defines what values must be given in the binding configuration string.
+Every Binding defines what values must be given in the Binding configuration string.
 That can be the id of a sensor, an ip or mac address or anything else.
 You must have a look at your [Bindings]({{base}}/addons/bindings.html) configuration section to know what to use.
 Some typical examples are: